 Arms Control: Conservative or Transformative?

-But there is also a transformational perspective: Arms Control as a vehicle for inducing, accompanying, and reinforcing a fundamental redefinition of the relationship between two or more states; the template for this approach is, as will be discussed later, the years from 1985 to 1992, when the Cold War dissolved.
+But there is also a transformational perspective: Arms Control as a vehicle for inducing, accompanying, and reinforcing a fundamental redefinition of the relationship between two or more states; the template for this approach is found, as will be discussed later, in the years from 1985 to 1992, when the Cold War dissolved.
 Naturally, the concept of disarmament shows the greatest affinity to the transformational approaches.